2020 United States presidential election in Mississippi: By congressional district

-Trump won 3 of 4 congressional districts.
+Trump won three of four congressional districts.

 Analysis

-Mississippi, a conservative state in the Deep South and greater Bible Belt, has not been won by a Democrat since the 1976 victory of fellow Southerner Jimmy Carter.
-Trump easily carried the state on election day by a 16.54% margin.
+Mississippi, a conservative state in the Deep South and greater Bible Belt, has not been won by a Democrat since fellow Southerner Jimmy Carter in 1976.
+Trump comfortably carried the state on election day by a 16.54% margin.

-Despite Biden's loss statewide, he did manage to flip Warren County, home to Vicksburg, which had voted Democratic in 2012 but flipped back to the GOP column in 2016.
+Despite Biden's loss statewide, he did manage to flip Warren County, home to Vicksburg, which had voted Democratic in 2012, but flipped back to the GOP column in 2016.
 In other elections, Republican Cindy Hyde-Smith defeated Democrat Mike Espy by almost 10 points in the simultaneous senatorial race.
 Although Hyde-Smith underperformed Trump, she still won by a somewhat comfortable margin.

-In referendums, a statewide referendum to approve a new flag after their controversial previous one, which contained the Confederate battle ensign, was rejected.
+In referendums, a statewide referendum to approve a new flag after their controversial previous one, which contained the Confederate battle ensign, was relinquished.
 The new alternative passed with over 71% of the vote.
 Medical marijuana was approved in the state with more than 61% of voters supporting the legalization.
 The less restrictive of the medical marijuana bills, Initiative 65, passed with over 57% selecting the less restrictive of two options to legalize medical marijuana.
-The state also voted to get rid of the electoral college system that had been in place to elect statewide officials.
+The state also voted to eliminate the electoral college system that had been in place to elect statewide officials.
 Over 74% of Mississippians voted to remove the provision that a candidate must receive the support of a majority of Mississippi Legislature House districts.

-This is the fourth consecutive election in which Mississippi voted more Democratic than each of its neighboring states.
+This is the fourth consecutive election in which Mississippi voted more Democratic than each of its neighboring states, due to African Americans comprising 37.94% of its population.
 Per exit polls by the Associated Press, Trump's strength in Mississippi came from White born-again/Evangelical Christians, of whom 89% supported Trump.
-59% of voters believed abortion should be illegal in all or most cases, and these voters backed Trump 83%–16%.
-As is the case in many Southern states, there was a stark racial divide in voting for this election: 82% of White Mississipians supported Trump, while 93% of Black Mississippians supported Biden.
+57% of voters believed abortion should be illegal in all or most cases, and these voters backed Trump 83%–16%.
+As is the case in many Southern states, there was a stark racial divide in voting for this election: 82% of White Mississippians supported Trump, while 93% of Black Mississippians supported Biden.